A characterization of solutions of quadratic BSDEs and a new approach to existence: Introduction

 Backward Stochastic Differential Equations (BSDEs) were first introduced by Bismut \cite{Bis73} in 1973 in the linear case, and later generalized by Pardoux and Peng \cite{Pardoux-Peng}, who studied them under general Lipschitz conditions.
 In this paper we are concerned with quadratic BSDEs, i.e., BSDEs of the form

-with $Y$ taking values in some $\R^n$ (systems of BSDEs), $Z$ in $\R^ {n\times d}$, whose driver $f$ is Lipschitz in $y$ (but not necessarily in $z$) and whose growth in $z$ is at most quadratic.
+with $Y$ taking values in some $\R^n$ (systems of BSDEs), $Z$ in $\R^ {n\times d}$, whose driver $f$ has quadratic growth in $z$.
 In 2000, Kobylanski \cite{Kobylanski} established the well-posedness of such one-dimensional quadratic BSDEs with a bounded terminal condition.
 For a survey of the most important results in this active field up to 2017, we refer the reader to the textbook \cite{Zhang} of Zhang.

 Well-posedness for multi-dimensional quadratic BSDEs has proved more challenging and is still a central open problem.
 The most general results in this direction come from Tevzadze \cite{Tevzadze} under a smallness assumption, and from Xing and \v Zitkovi\' c \cite{xing2018} in the Markovian setting.
 We refer the reader to \cite{HuTan16,JamKupLuo17,CheNam17,Nam19,HarRic19} and the references therein for some other important contributions.